Retail Customer Service Training

 You Gave Me a Trash Bag!: What Makes for Poor Customer Service

-Once participants have a clear understanding of the features that define excellent customer service, they will learn in this unit the behaviors that will send customers running to the competition.
-Through an examination of situations involving role playing and real-life examples, they will discover actions and statements that may lose them a sale, hurt profits for the business, or cost them their jobs.
+Once participants have a clear understanding of the features that define excellent customer service, they will discuss the behaviors that will send customers running to the competition.
+Through role plays and real-world examples, they will discover actions and statements that may lose them a sale, hurt profits for the business, or cost them their jobs.

 Paper or Plastic?: How to Communicate Clearly

-In this third component, the instructor will introduce participants to the principles of clear verbal communication.
-They will learn ways to find out what customers want or need-even when the customers themselves aren't sure.
-They will also learn techniques for keeping customers interested in making a purchase even if what they want is not immediately available.
-The skills participants acquire in this segment of the training will serve them well when communicating with coworkers as well as customers.
+This part of the program focuses on verbal communication.
+In this segment, participants will learn ways to find out what customers want or need – even when the customers themselves aren’t sure.
+They will also discuss techniques for keeping customers interested in making a purchase even if what they want is not immediately available.

 A Mixed Bag: It’s a Communication Jungle Out There